Are you covered?

 1. Purchase health insurance from the college

-Health insurance through Aetna, the college’s current provider, will be offered for the 2014-2015 academic year to students for $1,812 for the full year (academic year plus summer months).
-Insurance will be billed each semester; $774 for fall, and $1,038 for spring and summer.
-This is a very competitive rate for a quality, comprehensive plan ($151/month).
+Health insurance through Aetna, the college’s current provider, will be available for the 2016-2017 academic year to students at a cost of $2942.00 for the full year (academic year plus summer months).
+Insurance is billed each semester; $1,257.40 for fall, and $1,684.60 for spring and summer.
+This is a very competitive rate for a quality, comprehensive plan ($245/month).
+For specific information about this plan, click here.

 2. Add yourself to a parent's or a guardian’s plan